sst/guide/_examples/how-to-create-a-nextjs-app-with-serverless.md

 Vercel, Amplify, and SST are actively developed and managed by the companies that support it.

-While, sls-next is supported by Serverless Inc.; it's a community maintained project.
+While sls-next is supported by Serverless Inc., it's a community maintained project.

 ## Summary